zsparal/api-documentation/source/reference/v2/subscriptions-api/list-subscriptions-payments.rst

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the only mandatory extra query string parameter is the
+If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the following query string parameters are also available.
+With the ``profileId`` parameter, you can specify which profile you want to look at when listing payments.
-``profileId`` parameter.
-With it, you can specify for which profile you want to retrieve subscriptions.
+If you omit the ``profileId`` parameter, you will get all payments on the organization.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.

 .. list-table::
    :widths: auto